{user_name}

 The user data collected by technically necessary cookies are not used to create user profiles.

-The use of analysis cookies is intended to improve the quality of our website and its content.
-Through the analysis cookies we learn how the website is used and can thus continuously optimize our offering.
+The use of analytics cookies is for the purpose of improving the quality of our website and its content.
+Through the analytics cookies we learn how the website is used and can continuously optimize our offerings.

-Cookies are stored on the user's computer and transmitted by the user to our site.
+Cookies are stored on the user's computer and transmitted by it to our site.
 Therefore, as a user you also have full control over the use of cookies.
 By changing the settings in your web browser you can disable or restrict the storage of cookies.
 Cookies already stored can be deleted at any time.
 This can also be done automatically.
-If cookies for our website are disabled, it may no longer be possible to use all functions of the website fully.
+If cookies are disabled for our website, it may no longer be possible to use all functions of the website in full.

 1. Description and scope of data processing